mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Event listeners
 ===============

 Mautic leverages Symfony's EventDispatcher to execute and communicate various actions through Mautic.
-Plugins can hook into these to extend the functionality of Mautic.
+Plugins can hook into these to extend the capability of Mautic.
 Refer to the Extending Mautic section of the documentation for some of the ways to do this.

 .. code-block:: php